isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 client, the lease will be assumed to belong to another client and a new lease will be allocated.

+For a more visual representation of how Kea recognizes the same client, check :ref:`uml-recognizing-same-client`.

 .. _dhcp4-authoritative:

 Authoritative DHCPv4 Server Behavior